ITC Hotels FY26 Net Profit Rises 29% to ₹821 Cr

 *this image is generated using AI for illustrative purposes only.

-ITC Hotels Limited delivered record revenues and profitability in FY26, with consolidated revenue from operations rising 16% to ₹4,139 crore and profit after tax (before exceptional items) surging 39% to ₹888 crore, as reported in the company's audited financial results and investor presentation for the quarter and year ended March 31, 2026.
-The Board of Directors approved the results at its meeting on May 15, 2026.
+ITC Hotels Limited delivered record revenues and profitability in FY26, with consolidated revenue from operations rising 16% to ₹4,139.40 crore and profit after tax (before exceptional items) surging 39% to ₹888 crore.
+The Board of Directors approved the audited financial results for the quarter and year ended March 31, 2026, at its meeting on May 15, 2026.
 The company posted a consolidated net profit of ₹821.26 crore for the year, compared to ₹637.64 crore in the previous year, with total consolidated income standing at ₹4,331.34 crore.
-In a significant portfolio development, ITC Hotels also completed the full acquisition of Zuri Hotels and Resorts for ₹205 crore, on cash-free, debt-free terms.
 The financial results were audited by Messrs.
 S.R.
 Batliboi & Co.
 LLP, Chartered Accountants, who issued reports with unmodified opinion.

 Consolidated Financial Performance